Julius-Java/alx-low_level_programming/0x08-recursion/README.md

-3-factorial.c - returns the factorial of a given number 4-pow_recursion.c - function returns the value of x raised to the power of y 5-sqrt_recursion.c - function returns the natural square root of a number
+3-factorial.c - returns the factorial of a given number 4-pow_recursion.c - function returns the value of x raised to the power of y 5-sqrt_recursion.c - function returns the natural square root of a number 6-is_prime_number.c - fuction returns i if the input integer is a prime number